Fatimarizz/weather-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.js`.
+You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+## Description
+INndex.js Contains the following component
+Header (Header Component)
+Searchbar ( Search bar to Search the city) WeatherDisplay ( Show details of the City including Weather, temperature, etc) WeaherForecast (show 5 days Weatherforecasting )

+## Technologies and API
+for API use WeatherApi from https://home.openweathermap.org/api_keys CSS styling TailwindCSS
+HeadlessUi for CSS components
+Axios for API calls

 ## Learn More